mchung/heroku-buildpack-wordpress/README.markdown

 ### Choosing specific versions of vendored packages

-See [VERSIONS](VERSIONS.md) for how to pick specific versions of Nginx, PHP, and Wordpress
+See [VERSIONS](VERSIONS.md) for how to pick specific versions of Nginx, PHP, and WordPress

 ### Workflow (optional)

-By keeping your changes separate, it'll be easier to pull in changes from the Wordpress site template.
+By keeping your changes separate, it'll be easier to pull in changes from the WordPress site template.

 Assign a remote `upstream`
 ```bash